 It’s a clever way to manipulate those who do not pay closer attention to how the United States economy works, and their plan seems to be succeeding.
 A recent study revealed that about 59% of voters agree with dramatic increases on the tax rates of those who earn more than $10 million per year.
 As it stands currently, it is unlikely that progressive leaders will achieve success in pushing their agenda while Republicans remain in control of the Senate, but this does not mean that their movement is not gaining traction.

 The left is playing the long game, attempting to convince as many Americans as possible to buy into their policies, hoping that they can ride the socialist wave back into power in 2020 and beyond.
-If they accomplish this, there can be no doubt that they will try to make these ideas into real policies that will affect everyday Americans.We value your comments!
-Please weigh in on our comment section below.
+If they accomplish this, there can be no doubt that they will try to make these ideas into real policies that will affect everyday Americans.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com